CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 `);
 ```

-By refactoring the visualization a bit, to share that expression in a variable, we have the equivalent:
+Since both share the same `top` expression, it can be written to a variable (`@top_five`).
+With some refactoring of the visualization, we have the equivalent as above:

 ```js
 const viz = new carto.Viz(`